 Running is used to inspire and motivate girls, encourage lifelong health and fitness, and build confidence through accomplishment.
-At each season's conclusion, the girls and their running buddies, complete a 5K running event.
-Completing a 5K gives the girls a tangible sense of achievement as well as a framework for setting and achieving life goals.
+At each season's conclusion, the girls, their coaches, and their running buddies, complete the GOTR 5k Run/Walk.
+Completing this 5k gives the girls a tangible sense of achievement as well as a framework for setting and achieving life goals.

 The result—making the seemingly impossible, possible and teaching girls that they can.